We have got cases of admission seekers with errors in their names, date of birth, local government, address, etc.

-Errors might have crawled in while you're in primary or secondary schools.
+Errors might have crawled in while you're in primary or secondary school.
 Spelling mistakes were common back then.
 Typographical errors while filling WAEC, NECO, or NABTEB forms were equally usual.

 In response to that, they're considering the alternatives out there.
 One option opened to you is using court affidavits to back your documents up in cases of mistakes, loss, damages, etc.